alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Eirini-Zormpa/weekly-meetings-emma.md

 #### Who did you help this week?
 - I'm speaking with ALS about TTW at King's 💖
+   * EK - well done to you and Anne :star:

 #### Who helped you this week?
 - DC has preemptively checked if I can actually give a talk that I don't think I have the capacity to give 🙈